 - parts of the mouth and throat such as the lip, oropharynx (the back of the mouth), larynx (voice box), and hypopharynx (area below the pharynx or throat),

-- the esophageal (tube from the pharynx to the stomach)
+- the esophagus (tube from the pharynx to the stomach),

 - stomach, liver, bladder, and pancreatic cancers.